cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 ## Decoupling CI/CD is good, but...

 Tekton then is about the power of a decoupled CI/CD engine, which has many advantages.
 But no one said that defining decoupled CI/CD pipelines was an easy task.
-It can be complex from a conceptual point of view if you don't change the mindset.
+It can be complex from a conceptual point of view if you don't change your mindset.
 Traditionally, we've been defining pipelines as different stages with their current steps to be executed.
 So, everything is only about how to orchestrate stages as sequential or parallel tasks, configuring parameters or conditions into the pipeline.
 Let's say that CI/CD has a monolithic mindset to configure and define pipelines.

 If we start designing reusable components, then the resources, the pipeline flow, the execution parametrization and then feeding all components back and forth...
 This can be messy and error prone till having the complete decoupled pipeline map configured.